afcavalcanti/pi-sensor-free-presence-detector/README.md

 # presence-detector
-Presence detector using smartphone MAC address logging date and time in json file
+Presence detector using smartphone MAC address, log date and time in json file